elatov/elatov.github.io/_posts/2014-05-06-rhcsa-rhce-chapter-19-network-services.md

 From the above guide:

-> The **/etc/xinetd.conf** file contains general configuration settings which affect every service under xinetd&#8217;s control.
+> The **/etc/xinetd.conf** file contains general configuration settings which affect every service under xinetd's control.
 It is read when the **xinetd** service is first started, so for configuration changes to take effect, you need to restart the **xinetd** service.
 The following is a sample **/etc/xinetd.conf** file:
 >
 >     defaults
 >     {